 This file contains the single subroutine GREX3, which is called by EARTH.
 It is structured like the empty GROUND, the PHENC entry on which should be read before this one.

-The listing, which can be inspected via /phoenics/d_earth/d_core/grex3.htm, is extensively commented.
+The listing, which can be inspected via /phoenics/d_earth/d_core/grex3.for, is extensively commented.
 The present article describes the contents of the subroutine, group-by-group, in a more general way.

 The FORTRAN subroutine GREX3 is called whenever USEGRX equals T (which is the default setting).
 It has been created for two purposes: